-Hope Guardenier M.S. in Environmental Science As the Executive Director of School Sprouts Educational Gardens, Hope has been instrumental in designing and implementing over 10 teaching gardens throughout the Pioneer Valley.
-She works with schools, community centers and afterschool programs to realize a vision of outdoor classrooms that allow for hands-on learning and meaningful work.
+Hope Guardenier M.S. in Environmental Science As the Founding Director of The Farm Education Collaborative, Hope is instrumental in offering Farm and Garden Camp each year.
+As Executive Director of School Sprouts Educational Gardens, Hope has been instrumental in designing and implementing over 10 teaching gardens throughout the Pioneer Valley.
+She is passionate about creating outdoor classrooms that allow for hands-on learning and meaningful work.
 Hope has a M.S. in Environmental Science and additional experience in curriculum development, program coordination, and over a decade of teaching in the outdoors.
-She serves on the Belchertown Agricultural Commission and is passionate about connecting youth of all ages to their food and bringing learning to life.
 She and her family live and garden in Belchertown.

 Meg Taylor While Meg is no longer a member of The Farm Education Collaborative, we celebrate and appreciate her 5 years helping to build the organization and wish her all the best in future endeavors!